 Modifying Business to Adapt to New Payment Models

 As costs for medicines remain high, Big Pharma is facing a variety of new payment models that it must adapt to in 2021 and beyond.
-These so-called next generation models require the companies to both develop and integrate operational and technical infrastructure with programs that work towards a fairer way of managing the costs, risks, and outcomes.
-Some of these new payment models include shared savings, bundled payments, risk sharing, and episodes of care.
+These so-called next-generation models require the companies to develop and integrate operational and technical infrastructure with programs that work towards a fairer way of managing the costs, risks, and outcomes.
+Some of these new payment models include shared savings, bundled payments, risk-sharing, and episodes of care.

 Addressing Changing Healthcare Policies in the Developed and Developing World

-The challenge is that traditionally slow management teams must move increasingly fast to stay abreast of all the policy changes in both the developed and developing markets in order to remain competitive and retain access to market.
+The challenge is that traditionally slow management teams must move increasingly fast to stay abreast of all the policy changes in developed and developing markets to remain competitive and retain market access.
 It is only one of the most common challenges that need to be addressed in 2021 for the health care industry to succeed in the future.
 It remains to be seen how the pharmaceutical industry will manage so much adaptation at once in a short period of time.